 The drop all went wrong.
 I told Marsha not to get the police involved but she was too scared to think straight.
 Joshua had been a special baby after five failed IVF attempts.
 It wasn't his fault that his parents were so rich or stupid as to allow a nanny to look after him without checking up on her properly.
-She seemed so nice when...
+She seemed so nice when they...
 Read more

 My nails had been long.
 I'd given up biting six months ago.
 But ever since I tasted his blood I couldn't stop putting my fingers into my mouth, chewing the skin, licking up drops of redness.
 Hoping it would satisfy my craving.

 I kept looking at necks.
 Middle aged triple chins the type with thick white hair growing under....
 Read more